Bursaries & Scholarships

 GDST Bursaries are awarded on the basis of financial need, though academic merit is taken into account.
 Bursary applications are assessed independently by the Fees Office of the GDST and applications take into account parental income and assets.

 Bursaries to the value of 100% of fees can be awarded depending on individual circumstances.
 The bursary will include the cost of lunch, mandatory curriculum extras (such as day trips), a uniform grant, and free use of the coach service (providing the distance from your house to Northwood College is further than three miles).
 To be eligible for a bursary in Year 7 a candidate must be within the top 20% in the Consortium entrance examination.
-To be eligible for a bursary in Year 12, a candidate would need to achieve A/A* in their GCSE subjects, or grade 8/9 in their Maths and English GCSEs.
+To be eligible for a bursary in Year 12, a candidate would need to achieve A/A* or grades 8/9 in their GCSE subjects.

 We are grateful for the ongoing support of John Lyon’s Charity, who provide one annual 100% academic bursary.
 For more information and details of eligibility criteria, please contact Mrs Jemma Davidson, Registrar, at: email@example.com